 What is a Pow-Wow?
 Meaning, origins, and role in Indigenous cultures

-A Pow-Wow is a large Indigenous gathering where songs, dances, drumming, crafts, and cultural transmission come together.
+A Pow-Wow is a large Indigenous gathering where songs, dances, drums, crafts, and cultural transmission come together.
 It is a vibrant space for celebration, sharing, and the continuation of traditions.
-Understanding what a Pow-Wow is means better grasping the importance of respect, protocols, and the profound meaning that accompanies every gesture, every drumbeat, and every dance.
+Understanding what a Pow-Wow is means better grasping the importance of respect, protocols, and the deep meaning that accompanies each gesture, each drumbeat, and each dance.

 What is a Pow-Wow?